New Privacy Regulations in California: the Biggest Risks and How to Get Ready

 Data is not only an asset but also a liability.
 If it can be controlled properly, it can be very powerful.
 If it is uncontrolled, it can be very dangerous, even posing an existential risk to the business.
 As a business you need to get control of your data and the first port of call is knowing what data you have and how it should be evaluated.

-Ohalo builds tools that connect to your datasources in seconds and evaluate those data sources for risky categories of data.
+Ohalo builds tools such as the Data X-Ray platform that connect to your datasources in seconds and evaluate those data sources for risky categories of data.
 Please contact us if you would like to find out more about how we can help you get control of your data for the upcoming California Consumer Privacy Act.